Alf Alderson reflects on Welsh lighthouses

 And no one will think anything of it…

-Alf’s book ‘Walks to Lighthouses’ published by Northern Eye Books, will be released in November 2017.
+Alf’s book ‘Walks to Lighthouses’ published by Northern Eye Books, was released in November 2017.

 Looking down onto South Stack lighthouse, North Wales, by Alf Alderson